Social Security Disability Lawyers With Locations in Omaha and Lincoln

 We Stay Current With the Complex Social Security Rules & Regulations Through Our Membership With the National Organization of Social Security Claimants' Representatives

 The National Organization of Social Security Claimants' Representatives (NOSSCR) is an association of attorneys and other legal advocates who represent applicants for both Social Security Disability Insurance and Supplemental Security Income.
 Tim Cuddigan is currently the president of NOSSCR, and has been a member of NOSSCR's Board of Directors.
 With over 40 years of legal experience and over 20 years of focusing his law firm on the representation of Social Security disabled clients, he's uniquely positioned to represent you before the Social Security Administration.
 In addition to the Cuddigan Law attorneys being sustaining members of National Organization of Social Security Claimants' Representatives, both Tim and Sean have made presentations at the national conferences to educate other Social Security advocates.

 Understanding the Difference Between SSDI and SSI Benefits

 If your disability will prevent you from working for 12 months or longer, you may be entitled to government benefits.
 Understanding these benefits can be a challenge, but there are two major programs available through the Social Security Administration for disabled individuals.
 Learn the difference between SSDI and SSI benefits here.

 Contact the SSDI and SSI Lawyers at Cuddigan Law

 If you need help with your Social Security disability benefits, we encourage you to give us a call at 402-933-5405 today for a completely free evaluation.
-Our Social Security disability claims law firm is conveniently located in Omaha, making it easily accessible to individuals from Lincoln to Council Bluffs.
+Our Social Security disability claims law firm has offices in Omaha and Lincoln, making it easily accessible to individuals from Lincoln to Council Bluffs.
 We are available for evening and weekend appointments, and if you are unable to visit our office and you live in the Omaha area, we will be happy to travel to your home for a meeting.